 Currently in his fourth full term representing Pennsylvania’s 43rd district, which encompasses part of Allegheny County, State Senator Jay Costa ’79 is Democratic chairman of the Senate Appropriations Committee, which oversees development of the state budget and expenditure of all state funds.
 From 2005 to 2008, he served as Senate Democratic Caucus chairman; he is a past chairman of the Senate Democratic Judiciary Committee.
 He is a trustee of the University of Pittsburgh, Pittsburgh Ballet Theatre, Senator John Heinz Pittsburgh Regional History Center, Carnegie Library of Pittsburgh, Community College of Allegheny County, and 3 Rivers Wet Weather Demonstration Program.

-Jeremy Critchfield, a 1993 honors graduate of the IUP Academy of Culinary Arts, is corporate chef and food and beverage vice president at The Greenbrier, an award-winning resort in White Sulphur Springs, W.Va.
+Jeremy Critchfield, a 1993 honors graduate of the IUP Academy of Culinary Arts, is corporate chef and food and beverage vice president at The Greenbrier, an award-winning resort in White Sulphur Springs, West Virginia.
 He has held executive positions at five-star and five-diamond culinary operations in Florida, Montana, Arizona, and Georgia and for seven years—until early 2010—was executive chef and director of food and beverage operations at Western Pennsylvania’s Nemacolin Woodlands Resort.
-There, he directed more than four hundred associates in seventeen kitchens and twelve restaurants, in addition to overseeing the resort’s meeting planning, retail, and purchasing operations.
+There, he directed more than 400 associates in 17 kitchens and 12 restaurants, in addition to overseeing the resort’s meeting planning, retail, and purchasing operations.

 In the late seventies, his talent show performance at Pittsburgh’s North Catholic High School propelled Jim Krenn ’83 into the spotlight, and he has never left it.
 Even as an IUP student, he was doing comedy in clubs, universities, and other venues across the country.
 A 1987 Pittsburgh gig led to a WDVE job offer, with the result that for more than two decades, the first voice many Pittsburghers hear on weekday mornings is Jim Krenn’s.
 He and his Morning Show cohosts have raised well over a million dollars for charity—a feat reflected in the city’s declaration of Jim Krenn Day 2009.